mesosphere-backup/dcos-cassandra-service/docs/install-and-customize.md

 # About installing Cassandra on Enterprise DC/OS

- In Enterprise DC/OS `strict` [security mode](https://docs.mesosphere.com/1.8/administration/installing/custom/configuration-parameters/#security), Cassandra requires a service account.
+ In Enterprise DC/OS `strict` [security mode](https://docs.mesosphere.com/1.9/administration/installing/custom/configuration-parameters/#security), Cassandra requires a service account.
 In `permissive`, a service account is optional.
 Only someone with `superuser` permission can create the service account.
-Refer to [Provisioning Cassandra](https://docs.mesosphere.com/1.8/administration/id-and-access-mgt/service-auth/cass-auth/#give-perms) for instructions.
+Refer to [Provisioning Cassandra](https://docs.mesosphere.com/1.9/administration/id-and-access-mgt/service-auth/cass-auth/#give-perms) for instructions.

 # Default Installation
-Prior to installing a default cluster, ensure that your DC/OS cluster has at least 3 DC/OS slaves with 8 Gb of memory, 10 Gb of disk available on each agent.
+Prior to installing a default cluster, ensure that your DC/OS cluster has at least 3 agent nodes with 8 Gb of memory and 10 Gb of disk available on each agent.
 Also, ensure that ports 7000, 7001, 7199, 9042, and 9160 are available.

 To start a default cluster, run the following command on the DC/OS CLI.
 The default installation may not be sufficient for a production deployment, but all cluster operations will work.
-If you are planning a production deployment with 3 replicas of each value and with local quorum consistency for read and write operations (a very common use case), this configuration is sufficient for development and testing purposes and it may be scaled to a production deployment.
+If you are planning a production deployment with 3 replicas of each value and local quorum consistency for read and write operations (a very common use case), this configuration is sufficient for development and testing purposes and it may be scaled to a production deployment.

 ```
 $ dcos package install cassandra